vEnhance/1802/r03.typ

   - I'm also going to try and request to have the same room Wednesday 10am.
 - *You can now check recitation answers on #url("https://web.evanchen.cc/1802.html").*
   After the disaster that was the end of R02,
-  I asked ChatGPT to make an answer key for R03 and uploaded it.
+  I have pre-uploaded answers to R03 this time.#footnote[This time I just used ChatGPT.
+    For future recitations, I might just type answers only, continue using ChatGPT more, or something else;
+    undecided.
+Anyway, ChatGPT can make mistakes, so if you think something's wrong, flag me.]
   So, now you can check your answer on your phone/tablet/laptop/etc.
   But still feel free to check answers with me.
   (Figured it's better to give people more options.)
-  Also, ChatGPT makes mistakes sometimes, so if you think something's wrong, flag me too.
+  And flag me if something looks off.

 I'll try to also yap less today and give you time to actually talk to people more 1:1.
 (Though Wednesday recitation is nicer than Monday, half as much stuff to cover.)